-• In this website (1.
-Secretariat Announcements and 2.
-Undergraduate Studies → Enrolment of First year students) one will find uploaded all the information regarding the new students (for all the categories of matriculated students), as well as issues of their interest (documents etc.).
+• In this website (Secretariat Announcements) one will find uploaded all the information regarding the new students (for all the categories of matriculated students), as well as issues of their interest (documents etc.).

 Consequently, students are given:

 - (i) student ID number ('A.M.') from the Department and - (ii) guidelines for the acquisition of codes for access to the University's facilities, i.e. the acquisition of a username and password, so that they register to the University's IT services.